 Certain EB-5 investors are able to retain their priority dates from earlier-filed & approved EB-5 petitions & also be able to retain their place in line for a green card.

-However, the new regulations will not allow priority date retention in any case where USCIS has approved a petition which contains a ‘material error’.
+The new regulations, however, will not allow priority date retention in any case where USCIS has approved a petition which contains a ‘material error’.
 There is no clear definition of ‘material error’.

 Those who have an already approved EB5 petition will no longer lose their priority date or place in green card line if they are waiting to obtain conditional residence status in circumstances that are beyond their control (e.g., the termination of a regional centre).